-Mutemath started in 2001 as a long distance collaboration between Paul Meany in New Orleans, LA and Darren King in Springfield, MO.
-Early on Paul intermittently received instrumental demo CDs from Darren King.
-Fairly impressed with his efforts, Paul contacted Darren and asked if he could mess with the demos a bit, adding some song ideas of his own.
+MUTEMATH started in 2002 as a long-distance collaboration between Paul Meany in New Orleans, LA and Darren King in Springfield, MO.
+The two had known each other from their work together in Meany's previous band, Earthsuit.
+Occasionally, Paul would receive instrumental demo CDs from Darren.
+Fairly impressed with his efforts, Paul contacted Darren and asked if he could mess with the demos a bit, adding some ideas of his own.
 Darren obliged and the two would set in motion a sort of songwriting ping-pong match that would carry on for several months.
-A few rounds of this led to talks of a possible project, which soon grew to become Mutemath.

 Darren moved to New Orleans to work closer with Paul in hopes to at least turn their efforts into some kind of side-project.
 By 2003, they had recruited guitarist Greg Hill, another Springfield, MO native and longtime friend of Darren's.
 Paul took the early demos to friend and producer Tedd T, who fell in love at first listen.
 The trio continued to work on demos with Tedd for a possible EP while playing shows on the side with different bass players experimenting with the idea of eventually becoming a four-piece.